maswhit/remarkable-web-tools/README.md

    - Your **local IP address** of the reMarkable device
    - Your **device password** (used for SSH)
 3. If uploading via the Cloud API:
-   - Click **"Authenticate with reMarkable"**
+   - Upload a file through the PDF Uploads tab
+   - If unauthenticated, the browser will direct you to the reMarkable link to get an API code
-   - Follow the browser-based login flow
+   - Follow the directions to authenticate the app

 ---